Our membership policy

 Core and associate members will need to pay a membership fee and an annual subscription fee as determined by the General Assembly from time to time.
 Friends of AFSA may contribute in cash or in kind.

 Organizations that would like to become members will write a letter of intent which includes:

 - the number and kind of its members,

 - the countries that it operates in,

 - why it is interested to be a member,

 - what it can offer to AFSA by becoming a member.

-The letters of intent will be circulated to AFSA members for their reflection and comment.
-The Board of Directors (BoD) may then decide on membership or alternatively wait for the General Assembly to approve.
+The applications will be circulated to AFSA members for their reflection and comment.
+The Board of Directors will review applications and recommend approval or rejection to the General Assembly for final decision.

 Rules and regulations will define, among others, how members are accepted, and the amount of annual subscription fees.